 On August 12, 2008, the Company adopted the iBioPharma 2008 Omnibus Equity Incentive Plan (the "Plan") for employees, officers, directors and external service providers.
-The original Plan provided that the Company may grant options to purchase stock and/or make awards of restricted stock up to an aggregate amount of 10 million shares.
-On December 18, 2013, the Plan was amended to increase the number of shares reserved for awards under the Plan from 10 million to 15 million.
-As of March 31, 2016, there were approximately 2.9 million shares of common stock reserved for future issuance under the Plan.
+The Plan, as amended on December 18, 2013, provided that the Company may grant options to purchase stock and/or make awards of restricted stock up to an aggregate amount of 15 million shares.
+As of September 30, 2016, there were approximately 2.7 million shares of common stock reserved for future issuance under the Plan.
 Stock options granted under the Plan may be either incentive stock options (as defined by Section 422 of the Internal Revenue Code of 1986, as amended) or non-qualified stock options at the discretion of the Board of Directors.
 Vesting of service awards occurs ratably on the anniversary of the grant date over the service period, generally three or five years, as determined at the time of grant.
 Vesting of performance awards occurs when the performance criteria have been satisfied.
 The Company uses historical data to estimate forfeiture rates.